ElixirCommons/ExMacroInspect/README.md

 # ExMacroInspect

-Is a checklist to follow to create new Elixir projects.
+Is checklist to follow to create new Elixir projects to add things like, formating, versioning, etc.

 Also `ExMacroInspect` is a macro inspection library for elixir.
 I makes it easy for a developer to see what is passed into a macro during macro development.